NCAR/dart-developers-guide/src/github-actions-workflow.md

 More event trigger options can be found [here](https://docs.github.com/en/actions/using-workflows/triggering-a-workflow).

-<a name="jump-runner"></a>
 ## Workflow Runners
 Github Actions refers to the virtual machines that your workflows run on top of as runners.
 These are hosted by Github and their availability depends on the repo's organization tier.
-Each [workflow job](#jump-jobs) must specify their runner instance type.
+Each [workflow job](#workflow-jobs) must specify their runner instance type.

 Specific types of runners is specified by the `runs-on:` key and can be chosen from this list of [runner instances](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources).

 For DART's `action_on_pull_request.yml` workflow,

 ```yaml
 runs-on: ubuntu-latest                  # runner type
     container:                          # specifies a container to run on top of runner
       image: hkershaw/dart-dep:1.0      # uses dart-dep:1.0 container that is pulled from Dockerhub
       options: "--cap-add=SYS_PTRACE"   # nasty argument required for OpenMPI to work correctly in containers
 ```

 the instance chosen is `ubuntu-latest` which loads an Ubuntu operating system on into your runner.
 The hardware specifications of runner instances can be found [here](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources).
 At the time of writing, Linux-based runners have:
 - 2 x84_64 CPU cores
 - 7 GB of RAM